alexjbuck/WebSkedsAutoChecker/README.md

 # WebSkedsAutoChecker

 ## Overview
-This project aims to create a **JavaScript** program that runs via [**PhantomJS**](http://phantomjs.org/) to check if the [CNATRA Web Schedule](http://www.cnatra.navy.mil/scheds/) is posted and grab a copy if it is.
+A program that downloads the [CNATRA Web Schedule](http://www.cnatra.navy.mil/scheds/) using [**PhantomJS**](http://phantomjs.org/) and sends SMS notifications via [TextBelt API](http://textbelt.com/)

 The uptime of the CNATRA website is very poor so this creates a local copy anytime it is found to be up.
 The script first checks if a local copy exists, if it does it sleeps for some time before checking again.
 If a local copy does not exist it attempts to connect to the CNATRA webpage and request the schedule.
-Currently this is achieved via a screen rendering to PNG of the schedule.
 Both the full squadron schedule and the name-filtered results are taken as screen captures.
-Additionally the page source is written out to file for the name-filtered schedule result.
-This output is then parsed to extract the schedule information text which is sent as a text message via the TextBelt API to the cell phone number on file.
+Additionally the page source is parsed for the name-filtered schedule result which is sent as a text message via the TextBelt API to the cell phone number on file.

+### Requirements
+You must have the **PhantomJS** executable, ```phantomjs``` and the **cURL** executable ```curl``` installed onto your system and be on your system path for the shell environment that ```skeds``` is being called from.

 ### Invocation
-The script is invoked by calling ```./main.sh``` This script was written for BASH and I make no guarantees it works on any other shell environment.
+The script help text is invoked by calling ```skeds``` This script was written for BASH and I make no guarantees it works on any other shell environment.
+The usage section below describes the various option / parameter flags to supply.

-### Requirements
-You must have the **PhantomJS** executable, ```phantomjs``` and the **cURL** executable ```curl``` installed onto your system and be on your system path for the shell environment that _main.sh_ is being called from.

-### User Options
+### Usage
-You determine several parameters, listed below, in the beginning of the _main.sh_ script.
+You determine several parameters, listed below, as passed to the ```skeds``` script.
 ```
-## USER OPTIONS ##
-##################
-# Your Squadron
-SQUADRON='VT-6'
+Usage:  skeds [-f] [-s] [-v] [-sq SQUADRON] [-tw TRAWING]
+              [-n NAME] [-pn PHONENUMBER] [-gd GOOGLEDRIVEDIR]
+              [-st SLEEPTIME] [-ps POLLSTART] [-pu POLLUNTIL]
+              [--fpdir FPDIR] [--pngdir PNGDIR]
+        skeds -h
+        skeds --help

+Optional Flags:
+    -h, --help      Show the usage information
+    -f, --force     Force downloading of schedule/front paage even if they have
+                      already been downloaded.
+    -v, --verbose   Print more verbose output statements
+    -s, --silent    Suppres all output statements (overrides -v).
+Logs output to 'log'

+Key/Value Parameters:
+    -sq,--squadron squadron
+              Set the user squadron (e.g. 'VT-6', 'HT-8')

+    -tw,--trawing trawing
+              Set the user training wing (e.g. tw5, TW5, TW1)

-# Your filter name
+    -n,--name name
-NAME='buck'
+              Set the user name for schedule filtering

+    -pn,--phonenumber number
-# Your phone number for text notification that schedule has been recorded.
+              Set the user phone number for SMS notification

-PHONENUM=6302072555
-# Location of your Google Drive directory
-GOOGLEDRIVEDIR='/Users/alexanderbuck/Google Drive/WebSchedule/'
+    -gd,-googledrive directory
+              Set location of the user google drive directory

+    -st,--sleeptime seconds
-# How long to sleep between attempts
+              Set sleep duration between subsequent polling attempts

-SLEEPTIME=60
-# Keep looking for the next day schedule up until this hour on that day
-POLLUNTIL=8
-# Switch to lower frequency polling at this hour
-POLLSTOP=8
-# Switch back to higher frequency polling at this hour
-POLLSTART=14
+    -ps,--pollstart hour
+              Set what hour (24 hour) the polling for the next days schedule begins

+    -pu,--polluntil hour
+              Set what hour (24 hour) the polling for the current days schedule ends

+    --fpdir directory
+              Set the directory where the Frontpage will be saved

+    --pngdir directory
+              Set the directory where the schedule snapshots will be saved
 ```

 ## Future implementation
  To include:
  - Garbage collection / removing old files (deciding how many to keep)
+ - Implement google drive support on raspberry pi
  - Support for querying multiple names over multiple squadrons
  - Possibly shifting to [CasperJS](http://www.casperjs.org) to let it handle the lower-level navigation work that we don't need access to